Goaty81/Cyber-Security-Networking-Essentials/Subnetting.md

 <ins>Subnetting</ins>

-In this document i will briefly discuss subnetting.

-A subnet is usually equivilant to one or more network segments connected to one router.
+A subnet is usually equivalent to one or more network segments connected to one router.
 Network segments are the physical connection and subnets or the logical connections.

 Each subnet has its own IP address range and its connected to the internet via a router.
 Additionally, the router may have a firewall between network segments to filter and enforce security policies on the traffic that passes between them.